A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

 Aside from these deals, there are various other discount tickets available.
 Please check out the official Fujikyu Bus website (Japanese) for details.

-If traveling by train, take the JR Chuo Line to Otsuki Station, then transfer to the Fujikyuko Line to get to Kawaguchiko Station.
-Total travel time is about three hours from Tokyo Station and costs around 2,700 yen.
+Alternatively, you can take the JR Chuo Line from Tokyo or Shinjuku to Otsuki Station, then transfer to the Fujikyuko Line to get to Kawaguchiko Station.
+The total travel time is about three hours, and it costs around 2,700 yen.

 MATCHA offers a 10% discount coupon when renting a car from Nippon Rent-A-Car, a major Japanese car rental company, that is exclusive to international visitors.
 Be sure to check it out if you’re considering renting a car!